kisom/utility37/README.md

                                         'N' for normal
                                         'H' for high
                                         '!' for urgent
+    r:<regexp>			Explicitly pass in a regular expression; this is useful for queries that might otherwise be parsed as a tag.

 Any non-tag words are used as a regular expression to select tasks by title.